"We've Disabled MFA for You": An Evaluation of the Security and Usability of Multi-Factor Authentication Recovery Deployments: Discussion

 \subsection{Putting our Work into Context}

 Previous work often focused on investigating the theoretical usability of recovery procedures in different areas~\cite{reynolds2020empirical, lyastani2023systematic, rabkin2008personal, hang2015locked, neil2021investigating, kunke2021evaluation, gilsenan2023security}.
-In contrast, our work is the first to study the first-hand user experience of \mfa{} recovery procedures on websites: We went through the actual \mfa{} recovery procedure processes implemented by \var{RecAccTotal} websites and reported lessons learned.
+In contrast, our work studies the first-hand user experience of \mfa{} recovery procedures on websites: We went through the actual \mfa{} recovery procedure processes implemented by \var{RecAccTotal} websites and reported lessons learned.
 We could regain access to almost half of the websites we tested based on having access to our email inbox.
 Hence, our study illustrates that \mfa{} recovery procedures' security on websites is affected by similar security risks as TOTP apps or smartphone security implementing insecure methods as fallback~\cite{reynolds2020empirical, gilsenan2023security, kunke2021evaluation, schechter2009s}.

 Previous work evaluated security documentation for setting up \mfa{}~\cite{reynolds2018tale, lyastani2023systematic}, and encountered issues around unclear instructions.
 Our work shows many websites did not sufficiently document their \mfa{} recovery processes, \eg{} instructions described recovery processes that did not match the implemented deployments.
 Some websites did not provide documentation at all.